tommasosommaruga/federated-single-cell-scvi/federated_scvi_with_flower/federated_proposal.md

     1.  **Local Categories:** Each client inspects its data and sends a list of its unique category labels (e.g., `["T-cell", "B-cell"]`) to the server.
     2.  **Global Aggregation:** The server collects the lists from all clients, finds the unique set of all categories across the federation, creates a single mapping (e.g., `{"T-cell": 0, "B-cell": 1, "Macrophage": 2}`), and sorts it for consistency.
     3.  **Distribution:** The server sends this final global mapping back to all clients to use for encoding their local data.
 This is a robust solution for heterogeneous data sources.

-### 4. Model Architecture Coordination

-The server must initialize a model with the correct architecture (e.g., `n_input`, `n_batch`, `n_labels`) that matches the clients' preprocessed data.

-1.  **Manual Configuration:** The simplest way is to manually provide these dimensions to the server script. `n_input` would be the number of HVGs (e.g., 2000), and `n_batch` and `n_labels` would be the total number of unique batches and labels across the entire federated dataset.
-This requires knowing these values in advance and can be error-prone if the dataset changes.
-2.  **Dynamic Configuration via a "Discovery" Round:**
-    *   **How it works:** The server can initiate a "discovery" round before training.
-    *   In this round, clients would preprocess their data and report back the resulting dimensions (`adata.n_vars`, number of unique batches, number of unique labels) to the server.
-    *   The server then uses this information to initialize the global model with the correct architecture before starting the first training round.
-This automates the setup, reduces the chance of manual error, and makes the system more adaptable.